HypeCheck

 Based on: Hyaluronic Acid, Vitamin C

-Vitamin C supports immunity at adequate doses; modest effect.
+Vitamin C supports immune function at adequate doses; this product's dose is modest.

 Based on: Vitamin C